tc39/proposal-module-expressions/docs/module-caching.md

 # Modules evaluation and caching

-This proposal aims to enforce some guarantees about how many times modules are evaluated and in which contexts.
-ECMAScript already guarantees that importing the same module from the same file results in a single evaluation, but Module Blocks increase the complexity because they can be passed around.
+This proposal aims to enforce some new guarantees around how module evaluations are cached and in which contexts.
+While ECMAScript already guarantees that importing the same specifier from the same parent module results in a single evaluation, Module Blocks increases the complexity by separating evaluation module records from compilation module records and permitting compiled module records to be passed between realms.
+We thus need to extend the idempotency of resolution to handle these new interactions.

 ## Invariants

-1. Importing a module with the same string specifier twice from the same file results in a single evaluation (this is already guaranteed by ecma262):
+1. Importing a module with the same string specifier twice from the same file results in a single evaluation (this is already guaranteed by ECMA-262):
    ```js
    // main.js
    import { check as c1 } from "./file.js";